 Misery & Co.
 Founder

 Misery & Co. is a development studio specializing in novel mixed-media projects.
-I founded the studio in 2018, and we recently re-opened.
+I founded the studio in 2018.

 Mozilla Staff Software Engineer

 I worked at Mozilla on the Open Innovation team, supporting Common Voice.
 Common Voice is a landmark consent-driven dataset for human speech of all types, spanning over 60 languages.
-For many, voice recognition and synthesis is the primary interface for their devices.
 Common Voice is an open, inclusive, and privacy-conscious standard for a technology that is rapidly becoming ubiquitous.
 Here are some highlights of my time there:

-- I joined the team as Mozilla’s sole engineer, one month before a major partnership project was due.
+- I joined as the team’s sole engineer, one month before a major partnership project was due.
 The project was estimated for three months but we somehow released on time.

 - I then helped oversee and implement a major infrastructure migration for one of the largest open source voice datasets.